kanamesasaki/thermocraft/src/content/articles/xorshift.md

 There are various well-known algorithms for generating pseudo-random numbers, such as Linear Congruential Generator, Xorshift, and Mersenne Twister.
 Among them, Xorshift is known for its simple operations and high speed.
 In this article, we will explore the basic concepts of Xorshift, referring to the original papers by Marsaglia [[1]](#reference) [[2]](#reference).
-The focus will be to grasp the intuition behind the algorithm rather than following the proofs in detail.
+The focus will be to grasp the intuition behind the algorithm rather than just implementing the Xorshift algorithm.

 ## Pseudo-Random Number Generation by Binary Matrix